2021 Best Natural Resources & Conservation Colleges for Non-Traditional Students in Arizona

 Test it out when you get a chance!
 You may also want to bookmark the link and share it with others who are trying to make the college decision.

 Northern Arizona University earned the #2 spot in our 2021 rankings.
-Located in the city of Flagstaff, NAU is a public school with a fairly large student population.
+Located in the city of Flagstaff, NAU is a public college with a very large student population.
 NAU also made our Best Colleges for Natural Resources & Conservation in Arizona list, coming in at #3.

 The student loan default rate at NAU is lower than is typical, just 1.7% of students default in three years.
-There are approximately 9,603 students at NAU that take at least one class online.
-6,368 of NAU students are attending part time.
+Approximately 9,603 students take at least one class online at NAU.
+About 6,368 of the students at NAU are attending part time.

 University of Arizona earned the #3 spot in our 2021 rankings.
 Located in the large city of Tucson, University of Arizona is a public school with a very large student population.
 University of Arizona also made our Best Colleges for Natural Resources & Conservation in Arizona list, coming in at #2.

-The student loan default rate at University of Arizona is lower than is typical, just 1.6% of students default in three years.
+The school has a low student loan default rate of 1.6%.
 Approximately 18,254 students take at least one class online at University of Arizona.
-About 12,642 of the students at University of Arizona are attending part time.
+12,642 students are part time.

 University of Phoenix - Arizona comes in at #4 in this year's ranking.
 UOPX - Arizona is a fairly large private for-profit school located in the large city of Phoenix.
 UOPX - Arizona not only placed well in our non-traditional rankings.
 It is also #5 on our Best Colleges for Natural Resources & Conservation in Arizona list.

 About 2.6% of UOPX - Arizona students default on their loans in three years, which is lower than average.
-85,576 students at UOPX - Arizona are exclusively online.
+85,576 of UOPX - Arizona students are exclusively distance learners.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.